 Steve Smith - Springfield, OH area

 I started my love for the outdoors when I was a teenager and in the Boy scouts.
 My troop didn’t do much for badges, but we went camping every other month.
 It was also my boy scout leader who gave me my first bow.
 It is a fiberglass longbow with a 20lb draw.
 I fell in love with archery from that point on.
 When I was 18 I purchased my first compound bow.
 Since then I have owned several compound bows and crossbows.
 Something was always missing even though I was a good archer and participated in some competitions.
 I soon started hunting with my bow and unfortunately found myself lost in an unfamiliar wood.
 At that point, I decided that if I were lost and needed to spend the night in the woods, I would need to have some supplies and skills with me.
 This lead me to start learning primitive survival skills.
 Over several years, I found that I had learned quite a lot about survival and was asked to help teach a survival class.
 Part of the class was food procurement and we had to demonstrate making a self-bow.
 We made them out of PVC conduit and paracord.
 I was asked to shoot them and give my opinion.
 I was tearing up the target and I then realized my love for archery was missing the basics of the sport.
 I purchased a longbow kit and made my first longbow.
 This was very satisfying; however, the bow was not of any great quality.
 I was receiving the Apacobox subscription from a survival instructor that was at the survival class where I had been teaching.
 In the Apacobox there was a flyer from Mead Longbows and I purchased one of his horse bow kits.
 I assembled the bow, which was very easy, and shot it in my backyard.
 The difference from that bow and the longbow I had made was phenomenal.
 The bow was smooth, fast, and quiet.
 I fell in love with archery all over again.
-One of the people that participated in the survival event asked me if I was interested in teaching with him in a different format.
-We had several long discussions and realized we have the same thoughts about survival.
-You need to be ready wherever you are and have a mind to look for resources.
-We teach urban and rural survival.
+I teach urban and rural survival.
 You never know when or where you will be when you are put in a survival situation.
 In talking with Dave, we are of the same mindset and people need to realize you can’t take your house with you and you probably won’t be in the woods when survival skills are needed.
 Since then I have purchased more Mead bows, had many email exchanges, and finally met Dave and his family.
 It was a wonderful experience building a bow with him and to talk about his passion for these bows.
 I will always have one of Dave’s Mead Longbows available to take with me with my bugout bag.